 The results showed that the stringency approach increased the detrimental impact on both operationally and financially while economic support to households and fiscal spending to organizations worked differently on lowering the impacts of COVID-19.
 Additionally, their combinative effects only influenced a firm’s operational performance, albeit in opposite directions.

-Dr. Mike Wiblishauser and Dr. Sharon de Marin from the College of Education and Health Professions will share their research.
+Sharon de Marin, from the College of Education and Health Professions, Assistant Professor (rescheduled) and Wahidah Binti Hashim, a visiting Fulbright Scholar, will share their research.

-Dr. Michael Wiblishauser will present information about the 2019 Victoria Alliance Against Chronic Kidney Disease program, a community health program funded by The Blue Cross/Blue Shield of Texas, that targeted the reduction in chronic kidney disease in Victoria County.
+Michael Wiblishauser, presented information about the 2019 Victoria Alliance Against Chronic Kidney Disease program, a community health program funded by The Blue Cross/Blue Shield of Texas, that targeted the reduction in chronic kidney disease in Victoria County.
 The program was comprised of educational, nutritional, physical activity, and health screenings components, and was able to reach 90 participants from Victoria County.
 The final assessment of the program indicated that it made modest improvements on the overall health of participants.

 December 1, 2022

 Ashley Fansher, a 2022 Junior Faculty Summer Research Grant recipient, presented her findings from the research she conducted with Victoria Police Department to identify trends in sexual assault reports.
 The data gathered from 2014-2021 included types of reports made, who reported, victim/offender demographics, and suggestions for policy.